chamilton614/tf-vcenter-vms/README.md

-# tf-vcenter-vms
+# tf-workstation-vms

 ## Packer
-How to use Packer [HERE](https://gitlab.aimspecialtyhealth.com/CHamilton/tf-vcenter-vms/tree/master/packer)
+How to use Packer [HERE](https://github.com/chamilton614/tf-workstation-vms/tree/master/packer)

 ## Terraform
-How to use Terraform [HERE](https://gitlab.aimspecialtyhealth.com/CHamilton/tf-vcenter-vms/tree/master/terraform)
+How to use Terraform [HERE](https://github.com/chamilton614/tf-workstation-vms/tree/master/terraform)